-A. Senior personnel:
+B. Other personnel:

-Michael Kelly (PI, 2 months at no cost to NSF), Director of Marine Operations at

-MBARI will function as to the PI for He deals with policy issues, permitting, insurance, staffing, and reporting obligations with NSF.

-Additionally, Mike Kelly will represent MARS O&M for UNOLS ship scheduling functions.
+MARS Operations Manger:

-Funds are requested for 7 months of Craig Dawe’s time in year one, 5 months in year two, 4 months in years three through five.
-Years 3-5 will be as a part time employee or contractor, TBD.
+Funds are requested for five (5) calendar months of Craig Dawe’s time in year one, four (4) calendar months in year two.
+While the timing is uncertain, at some point Craig will carry on his work with MARS as an independent contractor as needed in years three through five due to his planned retirement.

-Craig will function as:
+Funds are therefore requested for a TBD MARS Operations Manager/technician for four (4) calendar months in years three through five.

+The project operations manager’s responsibilities include:

-Project/Operations Manager two months advises on policy issues, permitting, staffing, and reporting obligations with NSF and is responsible for day-to-day operations.
+Advising on policy issues, permitting, staffing, and reporting obligations with NSF and is responsible for day-to-day operations.

 The MARS Operations Manager is the primary resource to assess deployment “readiness” of science experiments as well as any infrastructure component of MARS.
 The MARS Operations Manager will function as the MBARI Marine Operations Technical Manager and Ventana Chief Pilot during the unfunded portion of the year.
 The logic here is to integrate MARS maintenance and operations requirements with the primary service vessels (Western Flyer/Doc Ricketts, Rachel Carson/Ventana) for MARS as much as possible.

-Project Technician 4 months.
-In addition to duties as Project Manager, Craig will perform duties as one of the MARS Operations Technicians.
-The technicians are responsible for maximizing the daily operation of the systems conducting maintenance, contributing (two months) to the capital project of rebuilding the MARS primary node, deploying the Mini-node and assistance to the MARS users' community in preparation for the deployment of their science experiment or instrumentation package.
+The MARS Operations Manager also functions as a Project Technician for two to three months out of each year.
+The technicians are responsible for maximizing the daily operation of the systems conducting maintenance, contributing to the capital project of rebuilding the MARS primary node, deploying the Mini-node and assistance to the MARS users' community in preparation for the deployment of their science experiment or instrumentation package.

-B. Other personnel: